19Sonali/QuickMart/README.md

-# QuicMart - Ecommerce website
+# QuickMart - Ecommerce website

 QuickMart is a modern e-commerce platform built with C# .NET 8 Web API and React.js (with Vite).
 It provides a seamless shopping experience with features like product browsing, cart management, and order checkout.